 For effective time management, this tip needs to actually go on your to-do list.
 If you have piles of papers scattered all over your desk, finding the one you actually need will be like finding a needle in a haystack.
 There are few things as frustrating as wasting valuable time looking for misplaced items.
 Not to mention how hard clutter can make it to focus.

 Little things make a big difference.
 Create a filing system for documents.
 Unsubscribe to emails you no longer need.
+Automate repetitive tasks or processes where you can.
+Create systems for organizing and accomplishing tasks to increase your efficiency.
 Just think—you only have to do it once, but you get the benefits forever.

 10. Eliminate distractions.

 Social media, web browsing, co-workers, text messages, instant messaging—the distractions at work can be limitless.
 A key to personal time management is being proactive about getting rid of them.
 Shut your door to limit interruptions.
 Close all tabs except the ones you are currently working on.
 Turn off messaging notifications and leave your personal phone calls for lunch.